16 Electrician Logos That Will Enlighten You

 Retro logo concepts for classy handymen

 Handyman services have been here for a while, or in the case of electricians, less than a century.
-Incidentally, the first electrical services opened during the era of mascot logos and emblems, so if you want your new logo to be in this style, check out these cool examples.
+Incidentally, the first electrical services opened during the era of mascot logos and emblems.
+So if you want your new logo to be in this vein, check out these cool electrician logos.

 This vintage-inspired logo looks like a wooden sign on top of the entrance of an electrical service shop in the past century.
 The combination of decorative Victorian-style typography with an illustration of a lightbulb helps it be immediately recognizable, but still related to the field.
 It’s unusual for a services logo to stand out so much in style, so it’s an effective and memorable way to stay distinguishable among the competition.